vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 .. pp. 1-6

-Defies exact rendering in English - In the Rgveda, used as ad jective or noun - means ' upholder or supporter'in some Ṛgvedic passages - in most Rgveda passages means 'religious ordinances or rites' and in rare cases · fixed principles or rules of conduct ' . in Aitareya-brahmana dharma means “whole body of religious duties'. in Chandogva-Upaniṣad dharma means 'peruliar duties of aśramas-' dharma came to mean' duties and privileges of a person as a mem ber of the Aryan community, as member of one of the varnas or as in a particular stage of life - the same meaning in Taittiriya Upaniṣad (1.
-11), Bhagavadgita, Manusmṛti and other smṛtis - according to Medbātithi, dharma five-fold viz., varnadharma, āśra madharma, varnāsramadharma, naimittikadharma, gunadharma - this meaning of dharma taken in this work - definitions of dharma according to Jaimini, Vaisesikasūtra, Hārita, Mahābhārata and Buddhist works - subjects treated in this work, viz. sources of dharma, contents of works on dharma, their chronology.
+Defies exact rendering in English - In the Rgveda, used as ad jective or noun - means ' upholder or supporter'in some Ṛgvedic passages - in most Rgveda passages means 'religious ordinances or rites' and in rare cases · fixed principles or rules of conduct ' . in Aitareya-brahmana dharma means “whole body of religious duties'. in Chandogva-Upaniṣad dharma means 'peruliar duties of aśramas-' dharma came to mean' duties and privileges of a person as a mem ber of the Aryan community, as member of one of the varṇas or as in a particular stage of life - the same meaning in Taittiriya Upaniṣad (1.
+11), Bhagavadgita, Manusmṛti and other smṛtis - according to Medbātithi, dharma five-fold viz., varṇadharma, āśra madharma, varnāsramadharma, naimittikadharma, gunadharma - this meaning of dharma taken in this work - definitions of dharma according to Jaimini, Vaisesikasūtra, Hārita, Mahābhārata and Buddhist works - subjects treated in this work, viz. sources of dharma, contents of works on dharma, their chronology.

 Sec.
 2 Sources of Pharma :